GustavoHenriqueMuller/auto-drawer/README.md

 # AutoDrawer
 A program made in Python 3.7 that automatically draws an image using OpenCV and Pynput.
 Made to work with Paint, but it can also work with other drawing tools.
+The project is being developed in Visual Studio 2019 (Community Edition).

 # How to use
 <img src="https://github.com/GustavoMuller2019/AutoDrawer/blob/master/examples/interfaceExample.png?raw=true">